 - Reliance on outdated versions of programming code, such as PHP which underlies WordPress

-There are other sources of a high bounce rate that have to do with content, which may require the involvement of your marketing people:
+There are other sources of a high bounce rate that have to do with content that discourages people from taking an interest in your website.
+These problems may require the involvement of your marketing people:

 - Ugly page design

 - Outdated, inappropriate or misleading content